-- 1) Adequate measures for storage safety including proper storage facilities, leak detection and containments; - 2) An emergency contingency plan; - 3) Requirements for appropriate training of any personnel handling or storing commercial fertilizer; - 4) Requirements for any other measure deemed necessary to reduce the risk of a release to the environment; - 5) The timing of plan implementation; - 6) Monitoring and reporting; and - 7) A provision in reference to Section 60 of Ontario Regulation 287/07 indicating that the Plan may not be transferred to another person without the written consent of the risk management official.

-a) Existing Fertilizer Storage

-WHPA A, B, and IPZ 1 (vulnerability score of 10) - Madoc, Tweed, Deloro, Peats Point, Point Anne, Picton and Ameliasburgh.

-b) Future Fertilizer Storage

-WHPA B (vulnerability score of 10) - Madoc, Tweed, Deloro, Peats Point and Point Anne.

-Tools: Risk Management Plan pursuant to Section 58 of the Clean Water Act, future activities and within 1 year for existing activities.
+- 1) Adequate measures for storage safety including proper storage facilities, leak detection and containments; - 2) An emergency contingency plan; - 3) Requirements for appropriate training of any personnel handling or storing commercial fertilizer; - 4) Requirements for any other measure deemed necessary to reduce the risk of a release to the environment; - 5) The timing of plan implementation; - 6) Monitoring and reporting; and - A provision in reference to Section 60 of Ontario Regulation 287/07 indicating that the Plan may not be transferred to another person without the written consent of the risk management official. - Implementer: Risk Management Official Municipality - Applicable Areas: This policy applies to the following areas: - a) Existing Fertilizer Storage WHPA A, B, and IPZ 1 (vulnerability score of 10) Madoc, Tweed, Deloro, Peats Point, Point Anne, Picton and Ameliasburgh and Issues Contributing Area Tweed. - b) Future Fertilizer Storage WHPA B (vulnerability score of 10) Madoc, Tweed, Deloro, Peats Point and Point Anne and Issues Contributing Area Tweed. - Tools:Risk Management Plan pursuant to Section 58 of the Clean Water Act, 2006.